-- On CDD/Repository (CDD/Repository Reference Manual) - On CDDL (CDD/Repository Data Definition Language Reference Manual) - On CDDL data types (CDD/Administrator User's Guide and CDD/Repository Data Definition Language Reference Manual) - On the Compaq Pascal %DICTIONARY directive (Compag Pascal) Language Reference Manual)
+- On CDD/Repository (CDD/Repository CDO Reference Manual, Using CDD/Repository on VMS Systems, and CDD/Administrator User's Guide) - On the HP Pascal %DICTIONARY directive (HP Pascal for OpenVMS Language Reference Manual)

-4.3.1 Equivalent Compaq Pascal and CDDL Data Types
+4.3.1 Equivalent HP Pascal and CDDL Data Types

-The CDD/Repository supports some data types that are not native to Compaq Pascal.
-If a data definition contains a field declared with an unsupported data type,

-Compaq Pascal replaces the field with one declared as a [BYTE(n)] RECORD END, where n is the appropriate length in bytes.
-By making the data addressable in this way, you are able to manipulate the data either by passing it to external routines as variables or by using the Compaq Pascal type casting capabilities to perform an assignment.
+The CDD/Repository supports some data types that are not native to HP Pascal.
+If a data definition contains a field declared with an unsupported data type, HP Pascal replaces the field with one declared as a [BYTE(n)] RECORD END, where n is the appropriate length in bytes.
+By making the data addressable in this way, you are able to manipulate the data either by passing it to external routines as variables or by using the HP Pascal type casting capabilities to perform an assignment.

 However, because these empty records do not have fields, the size of the record is 0 bits.
 They should not be used in expressions or passed to formal value parameters.
 Recall that a size attribute used on a type definition has no effect on fetches.
-When fetching from these records, the compiler will fetch the actual size of the record.
-0 bits.
+When fetching from these records, the compiler will fetch the actual size of the record, 0 bits.

-Table 4-3 summarizes the mapping between CDDL data types and the corresponding Compaq Pascal data types.
+Table 4-3 summarizes the mapping between CDDL data types and the corresponding HP Pascal data types.

-NOTE Although this practice is discouraged, you can use both D_floating and G_floating data types in the same compilation unit; however, both types cannot be handled in the same expression.
+Although this practice is discouraged, you can use both D_floating and G_floating data types in the same compilation unit; however, both types cannot be handled in the same expression.
 Not all processors support the G_floating and H_floating types.